A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: LLM Based Open-Domain Dialogue Systems

 \subsubsection{Personalization and Consistency}

-Transitioning from the focus on dialogue personalization and consistency, Madotto et al. \cite{madotto2019personalizing} use Model-Agnostic Meta-Learning (MAML) for personalizing dialogue learning.
-Their Persona-Agnostic Meta-Learning (PAML) framework treats different personas as separate tasks in meta-learning.
-PAML adapts dialogue models to new personas through dialogue samples, contrasting traditional persona-specific descriptions.
-This method is effective in generating fluent and consistent dialogues.
+Madotto et al. \cite{madotto2019personalizing} proposed the Persona-Agnostic Meta-Learning (PAML) framework, applying Model-Agnostic Meta-Learning to personalized dialogue generation.
+This approach treats individual personas as separate learning tasks, enabling the model to adapt to new personas through limited dialogue samples rather than requiring explicit persona descriptions.
+PAML implements a meta-learning objective that optimizes for quick adaptation to new personas while maintaining general dialogue generation capabilities.

-As the field advances towards more nuanced methods of personalization, Li et al. \cite{li2021dialogue} have developed a Personalized Hybrid Matching Network (PHMN) that incorporates user-specific dialogue history into response selection.
-The PHMN model operates on two principal fronts: firstly, it extracts personalized wording behaviors from the user's dialogue history.
-Secondly, it employs hybrid representation learning on context-response utterances, integrating a customized attention mechanism to extract essential information from context-response interactions.
-It improves the accuracy of matching responses to the user's conversational style and preferences.
+Li et al. \cite{li2021dialogue} developed the Personalized Hybrid Matching Network (PHMN), focusing on integrating user-specific dialogue history into response selection.
+PHMN operates through dual pathways: first extracting personalized linguistic patterns from historical dialogues, then implementing a hybrid representation learning mechanism with customized attention for context-response matching.
+The model processes utterance-response pairs through multiple interaction layers with self-attention mechanisms, enabling it to capture both local and global personalization patterns.

-Building upon the concept of utilizing dialogue history for personalized response generation, Zhong et al. \cite{zhong2022less} introduce the MSP model to refine user dialogue history.
-The MSP model includes User Refiner, Topic Refiner, Token Refiner, and Response Generator.
-The dialogue generation process integrates these components:
+Zhong et al. \cite{zhong2022less} introduced the MSP model, implementing a multi-component architecture for dialogue history refinement.
+The system consists of specialized modules including User Refiner, Topic Refiner, Token Refiner, and Response Generator, each serving specific functions in the personalization process.
+The dialogue generation process integrates these components according to:

-where \( \hat{y} \) is the response, \( x \) the dialogue input, \( u_{\text{sim}} \) the user similarity output, \( t \) the topic information, and \( A \) the token-level attention.
-This model enhances personalization in response generation by refining user dialogue history.
+where \( \hat{y} \) represents the generated response, \( x \) denotes the dialogue input, \( u_{\text{sim}} \) indicates user similarity metrics, \( t \) provides topic-related information, and \( A \) represents token-level attention patterns.
+The model implements iterative refinement of user dialogue history to enhance response personalization and maintains consistency through continuous updates to user and topic representations.

+These generation-based methods collectively address fundamental challenges in ODD systems through various technical innovations.
+Knowledge enhancement techniques enable models to access and incorporate external information for more informed and accurate responses.
+Persona management mechanisms implement sophisticated methods for maintaining consistent user interactions across extended conversations.
+Recent advances in self-reflection and critique mechanisms, particularly demonstrated by Self-RAG, provide frameworks for more controlled, verifiable, and adaptable response generation.
+The integration of these approaches continues to advance the capabilities of dialogue systems while presenting new opportunities for improved human-machine interaction.